moringaschool/python_assesment/readme.md

 presses('How R u 2day') # 23

 Bonus:  Try to avoid hard-coding the number of button presses for each letter!

-Resource:
-Use python [Dictionaries](http://www.learnpython.org/en/Dictionaries) in this exercise
+Resource:Use python [Dictionaries](http://www.learnpython.org/en/Dictionaries) in this exercise